Esri/arcgis-maps-sdk-dotnet-samples/src/Android/Xamarin.Android/Samples/Layers/FeatureLayerDefinitionExpression/readme.md

 * FeatureLayer
 * ServiceFeatureTable

+## About the data

+This map displays point features related to crime incidents that have been reported by city residents.

 ## Tags

-DefinitionExpression, ServiceFeatureTable, definition expression, filter, limit data, query, restrict data, sql where clause
+definition expression, filter, limit data, query, restrict data, SQL, where clause